 It turns out that with a little brainstorming, it’s actually quite easy to add some pizazz or sparkle to your plants to make them look festive.
 So if you’re like me and your indoor jungle is a bit more tropical than winter wonderland, I’ve got some tips for you to still deck out your home without having to move around your plants (if you are lucky to have a room with lots of light where you can move your plants to, by all means do that if it’s easier!).

-So, instead of leaving it like normal, I decided to purchase some really pretty star curtain lights to hang in the window.
-I simply used Command strips to hang them up and when switched on you can enjoy them in the living room and from outside.
+Instead of leaving it as-is, I decided to purchase some really pretty star curtain lights to hang in the window.
+I simply used strips to hang them up, and when switched on, you can enjoy them in the living room and from outside.
 The lights really compliment the plants and I’m tempted to leave them up all year!

 Make Christmas Scenes Around Your Plants

 Recently I had to trim a lot of my plants back.
 It was just time to give them haircuts.
 Now I have tons of little bud vases filled with plant cuttings scattered about my home.
 I keep a bunch of them on my shelves behind my couch.

 I knew that I wanted to add some holiday flair to the shelves, but I wasn’t sure how to do it without going overboard.
 I decided to remove the photos that I usually keep there.
 I wrapped the outside of the shelves with battery-powered twinkle lights and then placed a couple of bottle brush trees on the shelves.
 I think it looks very festive without being over the top or cluttered!

 This next tip comes from Lindsay from @leafandlolo, who added some pretty twinkle lights to one of her cacti: “For the holidays, I like to take a minimalist approach and utilize what I have by incorporating delicate string lights on some of my sturdier plants.
 A bit of garland helps add a bit of holiday greenery to your space too!”